 In addition to myself and Gabriella, Eleni from Bijuleni, Kristen from The Delilah Blog and Rebeca from Wishbone and Clover all took part in the shoot.
 I love each of these ladies, so I was happy to share the experience with them.
 We all chose looks that we felt comfortable with and ran with it.
 I have to say, if you want to bond with some girlfriends, go shopping for lingerie together!
 I was pretty self-conscious, especially at the beginning, but your friends don’t see your “flaws” the way you do.

 Sending a special thank you to the local Toronto businesses, who helped us bring the idea to life.
-They donated their time and resources, which was much appreciated.
+They donated their time and resources and used a SEO freelancer in Toronto to reach out to us, which was much appreciated.